-Fully VCTs can also be referred to as Decentralized Clinical Trials (DCT).
-As defined by Clinical Trials Transformation Initiative (CTTI), “DCTs are defined as those executed through telemedicine and mobile/local healthcare providers (HCPs), using procedures that vary from the traditional clinical trial model”.
-Fully VCTs take the traditional clinical trial model that is 100% site-dependent and shifts it to an entirely virtual experience for the participants.
-The patients manage the entire clinical trial experience from their home through the use of various technology platforms completely independent of a clinical trial site.
+Fully VCTs, also referred to as Decentralized Clinical Trials (DCT), are defined as “those executed through telemedicine and mobile/local healthcare providers (HCPs), using procedures that vary from the traditional clinical trial model”.
+Fully VCTs take the traditional clinical protocol that is 100% site-dependent and shifts it to an entirely virtual experience for the participants.
+The patients manage the entire clinical research experience from their home through the use of various technology platforms completely independent of the clinical trial site.
 The fully VCT patient experience includes:

 Tests conducted remotely at the patient’s home, through in-home nursing or community laboratories

 Drug/device delivery directly to the patient